 Once your equipment is ready, prep your patient.
 The extent of dental trauma will determine your approach.
 Preparation includes:

-- Preoxygenating your patient for at least one minute prior to suctioning
+- Preoxygenating your patient for at least one minute before suctioning

 - Guarding against hypoxia during continuous suctioning—assess 02 saturation at all times

-- Suctioning with care—avoid over aggressive suctioning to prevent further trauma
+- Suctioning with care—avoid overly aggressive suctioning to prevent further trauma